Overview of Emotional Intelligence Example

 Process of Emotional Intelligence

-Emotional Intelligence isn’t something you achieve in one day but a continuous process which involves working on these following aspects:
+Emotional Intelligence isn’t something you achieve in one day but a continuous process which involves working on the following aspects:

-- Acknowledge emotions – To not just being emotional, but to understand the origin of your emotions and acknowledge them would help you to handle them in a better way.
+1. Acknowledge emotions: To not just being emotional, but to understand the origin of your emotions and acknowledge them would help you to handle them in a better way.
 This also involves showing genuine interest while engaging in conversation with others and retaining what they say, so as to connect with them better.

-- Differentiate and analyze emotions – Learn to differentiate and analyze the emotions by acknowledging them and act accordingly.
+2. Differentiate and analyze emotions: Learn to differentiate and analyze the emotions by acknowledging them and act accordingly.
 Not all emotions are the same and not every individual feels the same emotion in necessarily the same way.
 So to better understand how one reacts to it you need to have the ability to see the difference between them.

-- Accept and appreciate emotions – Growing to become a more emotionally intelligent person requires one to accept and appreciate their emotions.
+3. Accept and appreciate emotions: Growing to become a more emotionally intelligent person requires one to accept and appreciate their emotions.
 To not let their emotions take control of them, but to be able to control them.
 This happens when you have a positive outlook towards the different facets of emotions and learn to appreciate them because emotions are not good or bad, they just receive these connotations from society.

-- Handle the emotions of others – When you learn the art of handling your own emotions, then you can also handle the emotions of others or help them in handling it by themselves.
-You can understand better how an individual deal with emotions and use them to build better connections with others on an emotional level.
+6. Handle the emotions of others: When you learn the art of handling your own emotions, then you can also handle the emotions of others or help them in handling it by themselves.
+You can understand better how an individual deals with emotions and use them to build better connections with others on an emotional level.
 This helps you in your professional as well as your personal life.

-Hence, we can see that being emotionally intelligent helps an individual in the long run and hence we should try to induct this learning process in everyone’s life as soon as possible.
-This can start with the school curriculum itself so from childhood only children learn the art of understanding emotions and how to handle them, which will help them grow in a more emotionally intelligent individual.
+Hence, we can see that being emotionally intelligent helps an individual in the long run and hence we should try to induct this learning process into everyone’s life as soon as possible.
+This can start with the school curriculum itself so from childhood only children learn the art of understanding emotions and how to handle them, which will help them grow in more emotionally intelligent individuals.